-(1) Stellenbosch Municipality may not enter into any contract that will impose financial obligations beyond the three years covered in the annual budget for that financial year, unless the requirements of Section 33 of the Act have been fully complied with.
+(1) Stellenbosch Municipality may not enter any contract that will impose financial obligations beyond the three years covered in the annual budget for that financial year, unless the requirements of Section 33 of the Act have been fully complied with.

-54. INCREASE / EXTENSION IN APPROVED CONTRACT SUM / PERIOD
+53. INCREASE / EXTENSION IN APPROVED CONTRACT SUM / PERIOD

-- (1) Any increase and / or extension in the approved contract sum that may become necessary as a result of exceptional circumstances during the contract period must be approved by the appropriate bid committees prior to implementation. - (2) Contracts may be expanded or varied by not more than 20% of the original contract value for construction related goods, services and/or infrastructure projects and 15% for all other goods and/or services. - (3) Any expansion or variation in excess of these thresholds as stated under subparagraph (2) must be dealt with in terms of the provisions of section 116(3) of the Act which will be regarded as an amendment of a contract. - (4) Where community participation has been a part of the project, the community must be advised of the proposed increase and be invited to provide written comment within a minimum period of seven (7) days. - (5) Any unapproved increase in the contract sum must be explained in a report to the Accounting Officer, requesting condonation for of such unapproved increase.
+- (1) Any increase and / or extension in the approved contract sum that may become necessary because of exceptional circumstances during the contract period must be approved by the appropriate bid committees prior to implementation. - (2) Contracts may be expanded or varied by not more than 20% of the original contract value for construction related goods, services and/or infrastructure projects and 15% for all other goods and/or services. - (3) Any expansion or variation more than these thresholds as stated under subparagraph (2) must be dealt with in terms of the provisions of section 116(3) of the Act which will be regarded as an amendment of a contract. - (4) Where community participation has been a part of the project, the community must be advised of the proposed increase and be invited to provide written comment within a minimum period of seven (7) days.

-55. RIGHT OF APPEAL
+54. RIGHT OF APPEAL

 - (1) In terms of Section 62 of the Municipal Systems Act (Act 32 of 2000 as amended), a person whose rights are affected by a decision taken by the Municipality, in terms of a delegated authority, in the implementation of its supply chain management system, may appeal against that decision by giving written notice of the appeal and reasons to the Municipal Manager within 21 days of the date of the notification of the decision. - (2) Notification of the decision in terms of sub-paragraph 55(1) of this policy must state that any appeal must be submitted in writing to the Municipal Manager and must at least contain the following information: - (a) The reasons and / or grounds for the appeal; - (b) The way in which the appellants rights have been affected; and - (c) The remedy sought by the appellant. - (3) No award, where a competitive bidding process was followed, shall be formally implemented until a ruling has been made on any appeal/s received.
-The Municipal Manager may however grant approval for the implementation of bid awards prior to the conclusion of the appeal process in respect of bids which in his / her opinion are deemed as urgent.
+The Municipal Manager may however grant approval for the implementation of bid awards prior to the conclusion of the appeal process in respect of bids which in his / her opinion are deemed as urgent. - (4) The Appeal Authority will provide the service provider with copies of the Bid Committee minutes applicable to the specific tender on request within the 21 days period of the service provider to enable him/her to motivate his/her appeal.
+Should the service provider request other documentation a PAIA application should be submitted.

-- (4) The Appeal Authority will provide the service provider with copies of the Bid Committee minutes applicable to the specific tender on request within the 21 days period, of the service provider to enable him/her to motivate his/her appeal.
-Should the service provider request other documentation a PAIA application should be submitted. - (5) The appeal authority must consider the appeal and confirm, vary or revoke the decision, but no such variation or revocation of a decision may detract from any rights that may have accrued as a result of the decision.
+(5) The appeal authority must consider the appeal and confirm, vary, or revoke the decision, but no such variation or revocation of a decision may detract from any rights that may have accrued because of the decision.

-56. NOTIFICATION OF BID DECISIONS
+55. NOTIFICATION OF BID DECISIONS